 - SYSADMINS are now allowed to create child organizations with the same name under different parent organizations.
 For example, parent organizations named "East" and "West" can each have a child organization named "Sales."
 Previously, only the Org Admins of each parent organization were allowed to create organizations with duplicate names.

-- Corrects an issue which prevented Org Admins from being able to pause and resume a backup for a specific device from the administration console.
+- Corrects an issue which prevented Org Admins from being able to pause and resume a backup for a specific device from the Code42 console.

 - Zip file and server filesystem restores are now correctly included in the restore history count.

-- Device (push) restores performed in Code42 environments with an on-premises master server that also use Code42 cloud storage are now correctly included in the restore history count.
+- Device (push) restores performed in Code42 environments with an on-premises authority server that also use Code42 cloud storage are now correctly included in the restore history count.

 - Improves the confirmation message when changing a user's archive encryption level.